microsoft/cppwinrt/Docs/Header File Design.md

 Every namespace header includes its dependencies' declarations
 --------------------------------------------------------------

 Additionally, members of types in a namespace can reference one or more types in other, unrelated namespaces.
-In order for the compile to compile these member definitions successfully, the compiler needs to see the type declaractions for all the referenced types that reside in other, unrelated namespaces.
+In order for the compiler to compile these member definitions successfully, the compiler needs to see the type declarations for all the referenced types that reside in other, unrelated namespaces.
 You, however, don't need to worry about this.
 Each C++/WinRT header file will include the namespace headers it needs to *declare* any dependent types.

 However, note that this process does not pull in the *implementations* for referenced types that reside in another, unrelated namespace.